WebOrigami/japan-hike-ebook/ReadMe.md

 $ npm run serve
 ```

-You can then browse files like the generated, virtual files like `EPUB/nav.xhtml`.
+You can then browse the generated, virtual files like `EPUB/nav.xhtml`.

 To build the ebook: